Chippewa County Housing Authority

 711 North Bridge Street, Room 14

-Chippewa County Housing Authority is a Public Housing Agency that participates in the Section 8 Housing Choice Voucher (HCV) program.
-As of September 22nd, 2020, Chippewa County Housing Authority has 1 waiting lists that are open now or opening soon.
+Chippewa County Housing Authority is a housing authority that participates in the Section 8 Housing Choice Voucher (HCV) program.
+As of March 3rd, 2021, Chippewa County Housing Authority has 1 waiting lists that are open now or opening soon.

 Chippewa County Housing Authority serves Chippewa County.